crate/crate-docs-theme/docs/tests/index.rst

 Navigation bar test pages
 #########################

+**Same-project entries (entries with actual TOC content):**

-1. Clicking the title should expand the section and navigate to the section page
+1. Clicking the title expands the section, collapses sibling sections at the same level, and navigates to the section page
-2. Clicking just the icon should expand but not navigate to the section
+2. Clicking just the icon expands/collapses that section without navigating
-3. Clicking just the icon for an expanded section should collapse that section and leave other expanded sections expanded
+3. Clicking the icon for an expanded section collapses it, leaving other expanded sections unchanged

+**Cross-project entries (entries linking to other projects):**

+4. Clicking the title navigates to that project
+5. Clicking just the icon also navigates to that project (since the TOC content from another project isn't available to expand)

+**Visual feedback:**

-4. Hovering the mouse over an icon should show a fade background behind the icon
+6. Hovering the mouse over an icon shows a fade background behind the icon
-5. Hovering the mouse over the title should show a fade background behind the title and the icon
+7. Hovering the mouse over the title shows a fade background behind the title and the icon
-6. The current page should be highlighted in the navigation bar as the user navigates through the pages below.
+8. The current page is highlighted in the navigation bar

+**Auto-expansion:**

+9. The Database Drivers section auto-expands when viewing a driver project (only on first visit; user preference is respected thereafter)

 **Pages:**